-Dear Suzie, Last night I slept so badly that this morning, I woke up exhausted.
-I finally thought to myself, “Enough is enough!
+Dear Suzie, Last night I slept so badly that I finally thought to myself, “Enough is enough!”
 I’m tired of the lies.
 I’m tired of the promises and all the waiting around.
 I’ve had enough sadness, enough guilt.
 I’m done riding this crazy train.
 I deserve a REAL relationship and a peaceful life.
 I need to be fully present for my children.”
 I just don’t know how to end this affair without losing my mind.

 Let’s begin with the first thing.

 1. Gaining the Right Perspective

 The right perspective means looking at the affair realistically (not emotionally)…and making your decisions based on rational analysis (not irrational, emotional wishes).

 Here’s the beautiful truth about gaining the right perspective: